rabumaabraham/Chrome-AI-Assistant/PRIVACY_POLICY.md

-# Privacy Policy for Chrome AI Assistant
+# Privacy Policy for SnapQuery

 ## Data Collection and Usage

-Chrome AI Assistant is designed with privacy in mind.
+SnapQuery is designed with privacy in mind.
 Here's how we handle your data:

 ### What We Collect
 - **Content Analysis**: The extension analyzes webpage content, images, and PDFs to provide AI responses